-3.7 Read Head Orientation
+3.6 Read Head Orientation

 The read head offers reliable code detection from any angle.
-For optimal results, we recommend setting the alignment of the read head to 0° or 180° to the Data Matrix code tape or colored lane.
+For optimal results, we recommend setting the alignment of the read head to 0° or 180° in relation to the Data Matrix code tape.
 In this alignment, the read head offers greater tolerance along the Y axis.
 Please note, however, that this alignment leads to a reduction in code redundancy.

-Figure 3.38 Read head orientation
+Figure 3.17 Read Head Orientation

-3.8 Aligning the Read Head with the Data Matrix Code Tape
+3.7 Aligning the Read Head with the Data Matrix Code Tape

-3.8.1 Horizontal Tolerance - Read Distance z
+3.7.1 Horizontal Tolerance: Read Distance Z

 The head offers a high depth of field at different reading distances.
-If the read head is mounted too close or too far away on the Data Matrix code tape, a warning message is issued.
-We recommend that the read head always be mounted at a nominal distance of 100 mm to ensure the highest possible availability of the system (due to resolution and code redundancy).
+If the read head is mounted too close or too far away from the Data Matrix code tape, a warning message is issued.
+We recommend that the read head always be mounted at the nominal distance to ensure the highest possible availability of the system (due to resolution and code redundancy).
 Pay particular attention to the reduced mounting tolerance in the Y direction and the reduced gap width, especially at extremely close reading distances.